gagern/node-libtidy/README.md

 These encompass the whole `tidyOpt{Get,Set}{Value,Int,Bool}` family of functions in the C API, in the following manner:

-* `optGet` returns the option value based on its type.
+* For enumerated options, `optGet` will return the current pick value as a string.
-  Options from an enumerated type are *not* returned as a string, but represented as an integer instead.
+* Otherwise, `optGet` returns the option value based on its type.
 * `optSet` will call `tidyOptSetInt` if the type of the option is integer and the provided value is a number.
 * `optSet` will call `tidyOptSetBool` if the type of the option